VirtoCommerce/vc-module-app-insights/README.md

 # Azure Application Insights Module

-## Overview

-Azure Application Insights module collecting metric, application telemetry data and application trace logging data in Microsoft Azure Application Insights.
+The Azure Application Insights module collects metrics, application telemetry data, and application trace logs in Microsoft Azure Application Insights.

 ![Azure Application Insight](docs/media/app-insights-dashboard.png)

-## Key Features
+## Key features

-* Collecting standard metric.
+* Collecting standard metric
-* Collecting application telemetry data.
+* Collecting application telemetry data
-* Collecting application trace logging data.
+* Collecting application trace logging data
-* Flexible configuration by config and code.
+* Flexible configuration by config and code
 * Store Setting to configure Application Insights and specify the InstrumentationKey per store.

-## Configuring Telemetry
+## Configuring telemetry

 The simplest way to configure module to send data to an Application Insights dashboard via instrumentation key is to use current active telemetry configuration which is already initialized in most application types like ASP.NET Core: